lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 This table summarizes the list of composite KEM algorithms and lists the OID, two component algorithms, and the combiner function.

-EDNOTE: The OID referenced are TBD and MUST be used only for prototyping and replaced with the final IANA-assigned OIDS.
+EDNOTE: The OID referenced are TBD and MUST be used only for prototyping and replaced with the final IANA-assigned OIDs.
 The following prefix is used for each: replace &lt;CompKEM&gt; with the String "2.16.840.1.114027.80.5.2".

 TODO: OIDs to be replaced by IANA.